Red Riding Hood 2

 Design of 'Page 3' in Illustrator as a mockup, Codepen early and later prototypes

-I wanted to have a default overview of all sixteen pages and able to zoom in to view each one in more detail.
-At first I thought I could scale down each page and on hover over would expand but it kept flickering from each version during the interactions.
+I wanted to have a default overview of all sixteen pages and to be able to zoom in to view each page in more detail.
+At first, I thought I could scale down each page and on hover over it would expand but it kept flickering from each expanded page during the interactions.
 After a few trials, I got it working using the modal interaction I have used previously in several projects but with some added transitions.
 But I didn't like the way the prototype worked.
 There would be too many clicks or taps to interact with just the basic part of the visualisation to view each page.

-I went back to my sketchbook to draw out a few ideas and thought of making it more of a scrollytelling like piece so the user gets and overview of the project, how to read section, and overview of all the data visualisations, then moving on to the individual data visualisations.
-I had to consider how everything would work on different screens especially smaller and touch screens and like with my work projects, I now try to have as few variations between the screen sizes so there more consistency, also less to style and code up.
-I used as much CSS properties but ran into a few that either were not supported in all browsers and had to add a few Javascript snippets.
+I went back to my sketchbook to draw out a few ideas and thought of making it more of a scrollytelling-like piece, so the user gets an overview of the project, a how to read section, and then an overview of all the data visualisations, before then moving on to the individual page data visualisations.
+I had to consider how everything would work on different screens especially smaller and touch screens.
+As with my work projects, I now try to have as few variations between the screen sizes so there is more consistency, and less to style and code up.
+I tried to use only CSS properties but ran into a few that were not supported in all browsers so had to add a few Javascript snippets to compensate.
 I finally came up with a layout that I was happy with.
-The initial prototype had the "how to read" section on the same page, then iterated to having it in on a separate modal pop up as I thought it would be an------ was iterated slightly as the project progressed and with feedback.
+The initial prototype had the "how to read" section on the same page, then iterated to having it in on a separate modal pop up.
+This section was iterated over slightly as the project progressed and I received feedback.

 Sketches and Mockups of layouts